Rescue, Rehabilitation and Rehoming

 Bryn's Story

 Bryn is a Welsh x Arab, and as a three year old, was one of the worst neglect cases we've ever taken in.
-He'd been left to fend for himself in a small, muddy paddock in the middle of winter, eventually eating tree-bark to survive.
+He'd been left to fend for himself in a small, muddy paddock in the middle of winter, eventually eating only moss and bark to survive.
 Severely underweight with painful rain scald and mud fever, he was suffering from stomach ulcers.
 Understandably, he was extremely aggressive towards people.

 Once Bryn had been fully rehabilitated, he blossomed into a friendly and happy boy but life at our busy centre was not the right fit for him.
 Bryn needed a quiet home, lots of 1:1 attention and a person of his own.